nt9142/code-context-llm/README.md

 - 🔒 **Secure Content Redaction**: Automatically redacts sensitive information like API keys, passwords, and credentials, allowing safe sharing of project structures.
 [Learn more about our security measures](#security).
 - 🧠 **LLM Context Generation**: Provides accurate project context for improved LLM prompts, enhancing AI responses.
 - 📂 **Respects `.gitignore`**: Excludes files and directories specified in your `.gitignore`, keeping your context clean.
-- ⚙️ **Interactive & Non-Interactive Modes**: Choose between user-friendly prompts or command-line options for flexibility.
+- 🖥️ **Interactive React Ink UI**: A keyboard-driven terminal UI for selecting folders and reviewing exclusions.
-- 🎯 **Customizable Exclusions**: Specify additional files or directories to skip, tailoring the output to your needs.
+- 🎯 **Override Exclusions**: Review items excluded by `.gitignore` or defaults and include them selectively.
 - 📝 **Markdown Output**: Produces a readable and structured Markdown file for easy sharing and documentation.

 ## Installation